 Here are a few of the more common causes of hair loss in cats:

 Allergies to things that have touched their skin in some way.

-- For instance, certain metals, such as a reaction to nickel
+- For instance, certain metals, such as an allergic reaction to nickel

 - A reaction to materials like plastic, rubber, and wool